Follicular occlusion syndrome

 Large nodules and cysts accompany smaller follicular papules and pustules, from which purulent material can be expressed.
 Temporary hair loss over the lesions eventually results in permanent scarring and bald patches.

 This condition is very resistant to treatment.
-The severity may be reduced with oral isotretinoin, antibiotics, dapsone and injected or systemic steroids.
+The severity may be reduced with:

-Pilonidal sinus is a dimple or tract found at the base of the spine.
-A cavity fills up with skin cells and hair shafts.
-A non-inflamed lump is known as a pilonidal cyst.
-If the sinus becomes infected a painful pilonidal abscess may form.
+A pilonidal sinus is a dimple – a sinus tract – found at the base of the spine.
+This cavity fills up with skin cells and hair shafts.
+A non-inflamed lump like this is known as a pilonidal cyst.
+If the sinus tract becomes infected, a painful pilonidal abscess may form.

-Pilonidal disease is 2-3 times more common in men than women.
-It is more common in obesity and in those with coarse hair.
+Pilonidal disease is 2–3 times more common in men than women.
+It is more common in obese people and those with coarse hair.

 Treatment may not be needed in mild cases.
 Antibiotics and surgery are required for chronically inflamed pilonidal disease or abscesses.